 Levels of service (LOS) were calculated for each roadway segment and intersection using the methodologies presented in Appendix B of the San Mateo County CMP.
+Intersections were evaluated using both a volume-to-capacity based method and an average vehicle delay method.
 The LOS results are discussed below.

-Roadway segments
+Roadway Segments

 The LOS standards for the roadway segments are shown on Figure 2.
-Level of service calculations were conducted for the roadway segments using the 2007 traffic volumes and average speeds (estimated from the travel time surveys conducted on freeway segments).
+Level of service calculations were conducted for the roadway segments using the 2009 traffic volume and average speed data (estimated from the travel time surveys).
 Different calculation methods are used for different types of facilities.
 For some facilities, e.g. rural highways, the level of service is based on the operation of the entire segment (both directions combined).
 For the remaining roadways, each direction is evaluated separately.
-The segment and directional LOS for the AM and PM peak hours are presented in the Appendix B. The worst operation for each segment (in either direction) are presented in Table 1 and illustrated in Figure 3.
-This table also presents the results of previous monitoring programs (1997, 1999, 2001, 2003, and 2005).
+The segment and directional LOS for the AM and PM peak hours are presented in the Appendix B. The worst operation for each segment (in either direction) are presented in Table 1 and illustrated on Figure 3.
+This table also presents the results of previous monitoring programs (1999, 2001, 2003, 2005, and 2007).

 Level of service calculations were first conducted without including any reductions in traffic volumes to account for exemptions required by the CMP legislation.
 Segments that operate better than the LOS standard without reductions are automatically in compliance.
-Reductions were applied to the segments whose 2007 level of service exceeded the segment's standard.
+Reductions were then applied to the segments whose 2009 level of service exceeded the segment's standard.
 Reductions are allowed for interregional travel on each segment and were based on the C/CAG travel demand forecasting model's estimation of the percent traffic volumes originating outside of San Mateo County.
 Reductions for the 2001, 2003 and 2005 CMP Monitoring Reports were based on the 2000 C/CAG travel demand forecasting model's estimations.
-This year the reductions were updated based on the updated 2005 C/CAG travel demand forecasting model.
-Therefore, the reductions applied in the 2007 CMP Monitoring Report are different than from past years.
+The reductions for the 2007 CMP Monitoring